MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 In this tutorial, you:

 * Set up your development tools for creating HoloLens 2 Unity apps that use WebView2 to display web content.
-* Install the Mixed Reality Toolkit (MRTK) using the MRTK Feature Tool.
+* Install the Mixed Reality Toolkit (MRTK) using the Mixed Reality Feature Tool.
 * Create an initial Unity project for HoloLens 2 development.
 * Add the Microsoft Mixed Reality WebView plugin.
 * Configure a WebView2 prefab that displays webpage content in your HoloLens 2 app.
 * Learn about WebView2 concepts and interactions in Unity.

 > [!NOTE]
 > *This tutorial is for developers using WebView2 in immersive HoloLens 2 Unity applications.
-For WebView2-enabled 2D applications on HoloLens 2, refer to the [WinUI 2 (UWP) tutorial](winui2).*
+For WebView2-enabled 2D applications on HoloLens 2, see [Get started with WebView2 in WinUI 2 (UWP) apps](./winui2.md).*

 You use the Unity game engine and Visual Studio to create your HoloLens 2 project.
 The Mixed Reality Toolkit (MRTK) provides essential components and features for developing mixed reality experiences, while the Microsoft Mixed Reality WebView plugin enables the integration of WebView2 functionality into your HoloLens 2 app.

 The MRTK is a Microsoft-driven open source project that accelerates the development of mixed reality applications in Unity.
 This toolkit provides a collection of scripts, components, and prefabs designed to help you create performant and intuitive mixed reality experiences for HoloLens 2 devices.

 > [!IMPORTANT]
 > WebView2 is only supported on HoloLens 2 devices running the Windows 11 update.
-For more information, see [Update HoloLens 2](../../../hololens/hololens-update-hololens).
+For more information, see [Update HoloLens 2](/hololens/hololens-update-hololens.md).

 <!-- ------------------------------ -->
 #### Completed project

 A completed version of this Getting Started project is (⚠️ NOT YET ⚠️) available in the **WebView2Samples** repo.
 You can use the completed project (from the repo or from following the steps below) as a baseline to add more WebView2 functionality and other features to your HoloLens 2 Unity app.